 - In this example, the texture shown is mapped to a 13 1/2” x 13 1/2” area, so if the surface rendered is larger than this ratio, the surface has “tiles” of the texture that are 13 1/2” x 13 1/2”.
 If it is smaller, only a portion of the texture is shown.

 - Check Blend Color and Texture to blend the selected texture with a solid color, then click the Select Color button to specify the color you want to blend it with.

-- In Chief Architect X3 and newer versions of the software, select the Properties tab, which controls how the material appears in most rendered and ray traced 3D views.
+- Select the Properties panel, which controls how the material appears in most rendered and ray traced 3D views.
 The preview on the right displays the material and as the settings are changed, the preview updates.

 If you ever need information about the settings in a particular dialog box, click the Help button at the bottom right corner to launch Chief Architect's context sensitive help to the page that provides a detailed explanation of each option in the dialog.